Your Rights to Appeal

 If your college believes that you have broken one or more of these rules and instructions (called 'a breach of discipline') it may apply some penalty.
 Examples of broken rules include cheating in a test or submitting plagiarised work.

 Penalties which a college might impose include cancelling part or all of an assessment task, requiring you to re-submit some work, or a reprimand.
-See Plagiarism Information for Students for more information.
+See Academic Integrity: Student Guide for more information.

 Time Limits for Appeals to the Discipline Committee